chocolateboy/conjoin/README.md

 join(['foo', 'bar', 'baz', 'quux'], { last: ' or ' }) // "foo, bar, baz or quux"
 ```

-Takes an array or iterable and joins it with the supplied separators.
+Takes an array or iterable and joins its values with the supplied separators.

 ## conjoiner